 The Categorical Pediatrics Program is a three year program that teaches trainees by providing a broad-based exposure through an optimal balance between general pediatrics, critical care and the pediatric subspecialties.
 We are committed to integrating service and education by offering comprehensive inpatient and outpatient clinical experiences, multiple interfaces between research and clinical care, diverse opportunities for child advocacy.
-Our program has twenty two positions each year.
+Our program has 27 positions each year.